A phenomenological model of magnetic flux tubes in strong fields induced by axion-origin photons: Physics of the theory of practically empty flux tubes in strong fields of the order

-\item Thirdly, we know why we never see sunspots at the solar poles.
+\item Secondly, we know why we never see sunspots at the solar poles.
 The answer is quite simple.
 We know that both the tilt angle between the geometric and magnetic meridians, which are tilted by 7.25 degrees relative to the ecliptic, and the magnetic field of the northern (or southern) part of the meridional circulation, which radially corresponds to a length of about $\sim 22^\circ$, add up to about $\sim 30^\circ$.
-It follows clearly from this that the magnetic field of the meridional circulation part (see e.g. Fig.\ref{fig-solar-dynamos}b), will always slow down the magnetic field of the flux tube, which will almost never rise to the surface of the photosphere.
+It follows clearly from this that the magnetic field of the meridional circulation part will always slow down the magnetic field of the flux tube, which will almost never rise to the surface of the photosphere.
 This means that the magnetic fields of the flux tubes will only appear below about $90^\circ - 30^\circ \approx 60^\circ$ at high latitudes.
 And that is precisely why no one observes sunspots at the poles of the Sun above $60^\circ$!

-\item And fourthly, we can finally observe (see Fig.~6a of \cite{RusovDarkUniverse2021} for Japanese x-ray telescope Yohkoh (1991–2001)) and obtain the physics of axion origin photons only in those sunspots which are practically independent of the differential rotation of the Sun in the volume butterfly diagram.
-Clearly, in other sunspots which depend exactly on secondary reconnection of magnetic flux tubes and, as a consequence, on the tilt angle of Joy's law on the surface of the Sun (see Fig.~\ref{fig-prim-sec-reconnection}c), there can never be occurrences of axion origin photons in sunspots due to the differential rotation of the Sun!!! \end{itemize}
+\item And Thirdly, we can finally observe (see Fig.~6a of~\cite{RusovDarkUniverse2021} for Japanese x-ray telescope Yohkoh (1991–2001)) and obtain the physics of photons of axion origin, which are associated with primary reconnection, only in those sunspots which are practically independent of the differential rotation of the Sun (when the equator rotates faster than the poles) in the butterfly diagram.
+Clearly, in other sunspots which depend exactly on secondary reconnection of magnetic flux tubes and, as a consequence, on the tilt angle of Joy's law on the surface of the Sun (see Fig.~\ref{fig-prim-sec-reconnection}c), there can never be occurrences of axion origin photons in sunspots due to the differential rotation of the Sun. \end{itemize}